Game-of-whales/GOW-SDK-ANDROID/README.md

 	public void onInitialized() {
 	 //It's needed just if you want to get information that the SDK has been initialized.
 	}

 	@Override
+        void onConnected(boolean dataReceived){
+           //It's called after the GOW server response with 'dataReceived': true.
+           //If there was no response from the GOW server, there was an error during the request to the server
+           //or the game is offline, 'dataReceived' is false.
+        }

+        @Override
         public void onPurchaseVerified(final String transactionID, final String state) {